RichardPalmer21387/veritone-code-challenge/README.md

 ### loglevel

 Minimal lightweight simple logging for JavaScript. loglevel replaces console.log() and friends with level-based logging and filtering, with none of console's downsides.

+### classnames

+A simple JavaScript utility for conditionally joining classNames together.

 ## Recommended tools